A Monument – to waters and spas

 Stunning Venue – public and private (part 2)

-Pittville Pump Room is in use most days of the year for private and public functions and is one of Cheltenham’s most popular wedding venues.
-It is also a favoured venue among orchestras, choirs and chamber groups for its stunning acoustics, which sees the venue take centre stage in the annual Cheltenham Music Festival.
-You can experience the Pittville Pump Room today as a visitor during its opening hours 10am–4pm Wednesday–Sunday when private events aren’t taking place.
+Pittville Pump Room is a visitor destination for the local community and visitors for a diverse range of activities and events, both public and private, and is one of Cheltenham’s most popular wedding venues.
+It is also a favoured venue for orchestras, choirs and chamber groups for its stunning acoustics, which sees the venue take centre stage in the annual Cheltenham Music Festival.

 The Cheltenham Trust

 Pittville Pump Room is one of five local venues managed by The Cheltenham Trust.